What is a Master Lease?

 Master Leases: a Good Idea or Not?

 Master leases are a great real estate concept that can generate a lot of revenue for sharp, experienced landlords.
 A properly constructed master lease allows landlords to put a large chunk of their portfolio under 1 umbrella and reap the benefits for a long time.
-However, master leases are not without risk.
+However, master leases are not without risks.

-Master lease tenants can be hard to find, and they require landlords to place an enormous amount of trust into a single tenant.
+Master lease tenants can be hard to find, and they require landlords to place an enormous amount of trust in a single tenant.
 In other words, if it works, it’s a great idea, but when a master lease goes south, it can easily take down a significant chunk of the landlord’s portfolio with it.

 Frequently Asked Questions